h-weng/Linux-Redirection/README.md

 ### Summary

-Redirection in Ubuntu is a powerful feature that allows you to:
+Redirection in Linux is a powerful feature that allows you to:
 - Control where commands get input and send output
 - Combine commands using pipes
 - Handle errors separately from regular output